Thomas Knight (MP for Canterbury): Career

 As May, he was elected Tory Member of Parliament (MP) for Canterbury at the 1734 British general election.
 He voted with the Opposition and did not stand at the 1741 British general election.
-In 1738, he changed his name by Act of Parliament to Knight after inheriting the Chawton estates under the will of Elizabeth Knight, widow of Bulstrode Knight (who was her second husband, her first being William Woodrow Knight of Dean).
+In 1738, he changed his name by Act of Parliament to Knight after inheriting the Chawton estates under the will of Elizabeth Knight, widow of Bulstrode Knight (who was her second husband, her first being William Woodward Knight. of Dean).

 Later life and legacy

 Knight retired to his seat at Godmersham and in 1742 he enclosed a park round it.
 He died at Godmersham in 1781.
 Although he and his wife had five sons and five daughters, only three daughters and a son survived.
 His son Thomas inherited the estate and was later MP for Kent.

 Knight was described as "a gentleman, whose eminent worth is still remembered by many now living; whose high character for upright conduct and integrity, rendered his life as honorable as it was good, and caused his death to be lamented by every one as a public loss".